ANIMAL RIGHTS FAQS

 Animal Liberation (AL) is, for many people, a synonym for Animal Rights

 (but see below).
-Some people prefer the term "liberation" because it brings
+Some people prefer the term "liberation" because

 This use of the term liberation should be distinguished from the literal